 I think the title says it all.
-If you think that I would want you over the Goddess that sleeps with me every night in our bed, you are not only sadly mistaken but clearly insane.
-If I had any sense whatsoever, I would have ended our business relationship instead of signing that new contract with you.
+If you think I would want you over the goddess that sleeps with me every night in our bed, you’re not only sadly mistaken but clearly insane.
+If I had any sense whatsoever, I would’ve ended our business relationship instead of signing that new contract with you.
 Do you not clearly understand that I truly want nothing whatsoever to do with you?
 Just in case you don’t understand, let me make it clear.
-Do not contact me again in this manner or any other manner without legal representation present or I will be calling Sound Community to pull my backing from that bank as well.
+Do not contact me again in this manner or any other manner without legal representation present or I’ll be calling Sound Community to pull my backing from that bank as well.
 You only have four loans remaining, Mrs. Lincoln.
 I wouldn’t press my luck if I were you.

 Christian Grey, CEO, Grey Enterprises Holdings, Inc.

 I press “send” and continue reading my emails.
 I do want to know why we haven’t gotten any more intel on her with young Mr. Hemstead.
 I need to speak to Welch.

 “Welch, what’s the word on our latest intel on Mrs. Lincoln?”
 I ask.

 “Well, she hasn’t had little Hemstead over at her place for the last several days.
 We were getting usable evidence against her the first week and then the second week, everything was pretty PG at best.
 This week, she hasn’t seen the boy at all.
 We may have to try to build something based on what we already have.
 I would say that we have some pretty good evidence as it is.”
 I remember that her activities with this one seemed to coincide with events in my life.

 “You say she was grooming him pretty regularly the first week.
 Are you referring to the week of the 8th—when we first discovered her activities with Mr. Hemstead?”
 I ask, checking my intel.
 After a pause,

 “And then the week of the 15th, her activities with the young man waned, you say,” I observe again.
 After a second pause, he replies,